liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 Now that we have the necessary classes and methods to accomplish moving entries to the Recycle Bin, let's implement the appropriate renderer so we can see our results.
-Similar to the trash handler, you'll need to create a class that renders trash in the Recycle Bin.
-If you're already using an asset renderer, you can reuse that.
-If not, you'll need to create a trash renderer.
-Here's an example of the [SongAssetRenderer](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/asset/SongAssetRenderer.java) for the Jukebox portlet:
+Similar to the trash handler, you'll need to create a class that renders trash entries in the Recycle Bin.
+If you're already using an asset renderer, you can reuse that as long as it implements the trash renderer interface too.
+Here's an example of the [SongAssetRenderer](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/asset/SongAssetRenderer.java) for the Jukebox portlet, which reuses an existing asset renderer:

     public class SongAssetRenderer extends BaseAssetRenderer implements TrashRenderer {
     ...

-If you're using a trash renderer, you'll need to implement the `getTrashRenderer()` method from your trash handler.
+If you don't have an asset renderer, you'll need to create a trash renderer and implement the `getTrashRenderer()` method from your trash handler to instantiate it.
 For an example of calling the trash renderer from a trash handler, you can reference the [DLFileShortcutTrashHandler](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/com/liferay/portlet/documentlibrary/trash/DLFileShortcutTrashHandler.java) class.
 You can examine the trash renderer being called at [DLFileShortcutTrashRenderer](https://github.com/liferay/liferay-portal/blob/master/portal-impl/src/com/liferay/portlet/documentlibrary/trash/DLFileShortcutTrashRenderer.java).